 What are some of the activities available?

-4-H activities include shooting sports to robotics, and everything in between.
+4-H activities include shooting sports to food preservation, and everything in between.
 The best way to find out exactly which 4-H activities are available to you is to contact Chelan/Douglas County WSU Extension at 509-667-6540 or email@example.com.

 What are 4-H meetings for?

 4-H meetings give your club members a chance to think and act together, to plan and do things together.
 Meetings let members learn from each other.

 You couldn’t very well learn to lead a discussion, or work out the ideas for a picnic or party by yourself.
 You need club members thinking and acting together to get things done.
 That’s what a club meeting is all about: to learn, to make plans, and to have fun.

 How much does it cost to be in 4-H?

 Clubs and programs may charge a nominal fee to cover the cost of supplies, materials, or event fees.
 Collecting this fee must not be a barrier for membership enrollment.
 Individuals are responsible for the cost of their personal project expenses.

 What are the club officers in a 4-H club and what do they do?